Skip to content

 • We measure and optimize for “green algorithms and infrastructure”

-• We reinvest our surplus to support people’s collective access to shared software (FOSS)
+• We reinvest our profits in supporting people’s total access to common software (FOSS)

 • We develop with a view to long-term system health.

-Optimize means eliminating waste in all its forms: muda (uselessness), mura (unevenness), muri (overburdenness), technical debt, wasted energy, wasted effort, and so on…
+Optimize (🇩🇰 Optimization) means eliminating waste in all its forms: muda (uselessness), mura (unevenness), muri (overburdenness), technical debt, wasted energy, wasted work effort, and so on…

 In practice:

-• We implement one-piece flows to detect problems early and to minimize work in progress
+• We implement one-piece flows to detect the problem early and to minimize work in progress

-• We practice continuous delivery to reduce lead times (the end-user’s perceived waiting time from idea to product)
+• We practice continuous delivery to reduce lead times (the end user’s experienced waiting time from idea to product)

-• We optimize code to avoid technical debt, reduce maintenance needs, and increase the degree of reusability.
+• We optimize the code to avoid technical debt, reduce the need for maintenance, increase the degree of reusability.

 • We measure and identify cognitive load for development teams